The Master of Arts program in Recreation and Leisure Studies is offered as a thesis-based program.

 Student evaluation

-A review of each student's progress takes place during the month of May each year.
+A review of each student's progress takes place during the month of June each year.
 Students are evaluated on several criteria, i.e., completion of courses and resulting grades, and, where appropriate, reports submitted by the students regarding their research and teaching assistantship activity.
-A grade average of at least 72% must be maintained.
+A cumulative grade average of at least 72% must be maintained.